 They like to be informed, so make that research possible for them.
 Prepare comparisons, technical specifications, and detailed information.
 Indulge researchers, and in return, they will become your customers.

 More and more customers are doing extensive research before committing to a deal.
-With crowded market it is your job to make sure they have all the data they need to make that decision with your brand.
+With a crowded market, it is your job to make sure they have all the data they need to make that decision with your brand.

 How to make Researchers happy?